FROM THE GROUND UP

 My portraits are created directly from the photographs taken during the initial photographic sitting with the subject.
 They’re not hand drawn or painted copies, they are the original photographs themselves carefully crafted into a unique, lasting portrait.
-As such each completed commission is a completely accurate, highly detailed and lifelike physical representation of the subject.
+As such each completed commission is a completely accurate, hyper detailed and lifelike physical representation of the subject.

 Which geographical areas do you cover?

 I’m based in South Staffordshire and cover the whole of the mainland UK.
 Wherever you are I bring my camera and studio to you for the initial sitting.

 Additional travel charges

 The basic price of a portrait commission includes a professional home initial photography sitting at a suitable property up to a distance of 20 miles (a 40 mile round trip) from my base in Staffordshire.
 For those sittings requiring a round trip of further than 40 miles I’ll need to levy an additional travel charge at a rate of 50p per mile on the round trip on any additional distance mileage.